-Lately I’ve seen a couple different product launches, all geared towards taking advantage of eBay.
+Lately I’ve seen a couple different product launches and reviews at#1 product review site, all geared towards taking advantage of eBay.
 It’s like a whole bunch of people suddenly found a jar of eBay pixie dust and started throwing it around the marketplace.
 The two I’ve come across are the Four Tier Annihilation method and the eBay Code.
 Four Tier is your standard $77 ebook with a video upsell.
 The eBay Code is more like $1497, not sure if there’s an upsell (I didn’t get this one, my pockets aren’t that deep!).

 So anyways, being the eternal sucker that I am for a good sales letter, I picked up a copy of Four Tier Annihilation, and read through most of it today.
 Here’s the basic plot.
 Guy is broke, living in a friend’s basement, etc. Buys every internet marketing product out there and fails miserably until he stumbles upon eBay by accident one day.
 One thing leads to another until now he makes tens of thousands per month, and has trained many others to do the same, not to mention you!
 Strange how many of these stories all sound so familiar… yet I digress.